Albany Rd, SE5

 - Tennis courts: Located at the Camberwell Road entrance to the park.
 Open everyday from 12pm to 9pm except public holidays - call 020 7703 4275.

-- Fishing: Fishing permits and day tickets are available from the anglers club office in the park.
+- Fishing: Fishing permits and day tickets are available from the anglers club office in the park - call 07957 006705.
+Fees and charges are available on the downloads page.

 - Running: Follow the 5km route around the park by using the butterfly symbols painted on the pathway and the recycled iron markers.
 Register with parkrun for weekly time trialled runs.